-DATE OF

-PUBLICATION: April 15, 2025
+DATE OF PUBLICATION: May 29, 2025

-How to cite this document: Lin GA, McQueen B, Fahim SM, Richardson M, Zemplenyi A, Raymond F, Agboola F. Tolebrutinib for Secondary Progressive Multiple Sclerosis: Effectiveness and Value; Draft Evidence Report.
-Institute for Clinical and Economic Review, April 15, 2025. https://icer.org/assessment/multiple-sclerosis-2025/ Grace Lin served as the lead author for the report.
+How to cite this document: Lin GA, McQueen B, Fahim SM, Richardson M, Zemplenyi A, Raymond F, Phillips M, Agboola F. Tolebrutinib for Secondary Progressive Multiple Sclerosis: Effectiveness and Value; Evidence Report.
+Institute for Clinical and Economic Review, May 29, 2025. https://icer.org/assessment/multiple-sclerosis-2025/ Grace Lin served as the lead author for the report.
 Shahariar Mohammed Fahim led the systematic review and authorship of the comparative clinical effectiveness section of this report with the assistance from Finn Raymond.
 Brett McQueen and Antal Zemplenyi developed the cost-effectiveness model and authored corresponding sections of the report.
-Marina Richardson conducted analysis for the budget impact model.
+Marie Phillips and Marina Richardson conducted the analysis for the budget impact model.
 Foluso Agboola provided methodologic guidance on the clinical and economic evaluations.
-We would also like to thank Becca Piltch, Anna Geiger, and Marie Phillips for their contributions to this report.
+We would also like to thank Becca Piltch, Anna Geiger and Grace Ham for their contributions to this report.